magento/knowledge-base/src/troubleshooting/general/payservices-report-info-delayed.md

 ## Solution

-This issue of delayed reporting data for Order payment status reports will be resolved for our General Availability (GA) release in late November 2021.
-Payout reports may still incur a delay because of the dependency on PayPal's data publishing timeframe.
+For Order payment status reports:

+1. Navigate to **Sales** > **Payment Services**.
+1. Click **Order payment status** to view the order payment status reports table.
+1. Force resync by clicking the force resync icon in the top right corner of the reports table.

+For PayPal payout reports, the expected result is a delay of 24-48h.